 Self camping at Chandratal is definitely a possibility.
 You will come across numerous spots on Chandratal road where you can camp.
 Do not camp near the parking area as well and make sure that your tents are no further than the other campsites.

 If you were not carrying your own tent, you can stay at campsites which are plenty here.
 The average charge is around Rs.
 1500 to Rs.
 2000 per person.
 For more details, please take a look at How to Plan a Trip to Chandratal.

 Batal has two kinds of campsites available.
 First is the famous Dhaba that offers dormitory type accommodation for a nominal price.
 The second is the tents set up by the son of the Dhaba owner along the banks of Chandrabhaga River.
 This is probably the best spot on the entire circuit for self camping.
 You can camp near the river and there is a Dhaba right there to buy food or snacks.

 Chhota Dhara has a Chadar tent / Dhaba where you can get a bed for the night.
 There are also a couple of spots here where you can camp for the night.

 Camping in Chhatru

 Chhatru also has a Chadar tent / Dhaba where you can get a bed for the night.

 Camp in Spiti Valley – Conclusion

 I hope the information above on where can you camp in Spiti Valley was of help.
-If you have any questions or need any other details, please feel free to ask in the comments section below or at our Community Forum and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
 You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.